User roles and permissions in Data Catalog

 Business Users

-The following table shows the default access permitted for a user with the Business User or Data User role.
-For example, a user with the Business User role can view business glossaries but cannot view data sources.
-The Data User role has all the access of a Business User, plus access to data associated with the user's specific line of business.
+The first tier of licensed users is Business Users.
+This tier includes two roles with different levels of access: Business User and Data User.
+The following table lists the default permissions for each role.
+For example, a user with the Business User role can view business glossaries and policies but cannot access data sources.
+The Data User role includes all Business User permissions and provides additional access to data assets that are relevant to the user's specific line of business.

 Business User